jezhumble/cdsite/_pages/about/workshops.md

 ### Deploying Cloud Native Systems with Terraform and AWS

 This is a hands-on-keyboards workshop for a technical audience, which accommodates up to 20 people.
+The <a href="https://github.com/18F/cloud-native-aws-terraform-workshop">class material</a> is in the public domain.

 In the class, participants will learn: